pilgrimstack/workshop-301/2.prod/readme.md

 ## Launch the production environment

 We need to import the modules.
-Its will copyed into the local .terraform folder as an active copy.
+It will be copied into the local .terraform folder as an active copy.
 ```bash
 terraform get
 ```